grantr/Experiments/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: ''
-labels: ''
+labels: kind/feature-request
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Problem**
-A clear and concise description of what the problem is.
+A clear and concise description of what the problem or the user story this feature will solve.
 Ex.
 I'm always frustrated when [...]

+**User Persona**
+What use persona is this feature meant for?
+These could be multiple.
+If possible, define "I can" statements for the user persona in **Problem** and/or **Exit criteria** section.

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.

+**Estimate in terms of 1 engineer day"
+Estimate in one-engineer-day that will take for this work to complete and meet exit criteria.
+If this is more than 10 days and please break it down into multiple feature requests.

+**Exit criteria**
+Describe an exit criteria to mark this feature as complete such as user "I can statement", or measurable outcomes

 **Additional context**
 Add any other context or screenshots about the feature request here.